josephquesnel/DuckDuckGo_Image_Scraper/README.md

 Currently only works if you have Chrome or Brave browser installed in default directories.

 It also includes a general function to save images as jpg from any input URL or URL list.
-Last it has a search_and_save() function which combines the above two for convenience.
+Last it has a search_and_save() function which combines the query & save for convenience.

 Note the standard DuckDuckGo image search contains about 100 image URLs, so if you want less than that it can be done by using the query and save functions separately and just modifying